Compliance and Ethics Training FAQ

 I want to have an online training module hosted on UTLearn and/or require university employees to take it.
 How do I do that?

-Unless training is specifically required by a law or university policy, University Compliance Services will generally not recommend requiring training for all employees.
+Unless the course is specifically required by a law or university policy, University Risk and Compliance Services will generally not recommend requiring training for all university employees.
 However, there are other options available if a subgroup of employees needs to take the course or if you want the course to be optional for employees.
-Please contact the Training Program Manager at 512-232-7842 to discuss.

 I want someone to come speak to my group about ethics and compliance.
 Is that something your office provides?